kory33/obsidian-vault--research-notes--optimized-reasoning-with-guarded-logic/content/_index.md

 The aim of the project is to solve the "open world querying problem" in case of existential conjunctive queries together with a finite collection of Guarded Tuple Generating Dependencies (GTGDs) set as axioms.

 The problem in the case of atomic queries has been solved by [`Rewriting the Infinite Chase`](https://krr-oxford.github.io/Guarded-saturation/files/p2537-benedikt-long.pdf) by means of rewriting the given set of GTGD rules to Datalog rules.
-This project tries to extend this result.
+This project tries to extend this result to binary (or possibly, general) conjunctive queries.

-See (TODO: link to definition page) for summary of concepts used in the above description.
+See [[Rewriting, Existential Lifting and Saturation]] for concepts involved.

 ## Internal Links